 - Invoked as An Aesop in the The Simpsons episode "Lard of the dance" where Alex, a new student and popular girl, convince Lisa and other schoolgirls to imitating pop culture icons and wearing age-inappropriate clothing.

 - The South Park treatment of the "trend" of little girls dressing like skanky teenagers in "Stupid Spoiled Whore Video Playset."

 - 14-year-old Ahsoka Tano in Star Wars: The Clone Wars wears a very tiny tube top—on a battlefield, no less.
 George Lucas specifically requested that her original outfit be redesigned to show more skin.
 (And incidentally, George also intended her to be eleven in The Movie, although canon puts her official age at fourteen.)
-The third season finally changes this, with a more modest outfit that still features a Cleavage Window.
+A Time Skip in the third season finally changes this; the older Ahsoka wears a more modest outfit that still features an open back and a Cleavage Window.

 - Similar to Ahsoka Tano, Wily Kit in ThunderCats (2011) wears a shirt that is little more than a tube top◊.